xzuttz/efcore-buffer-flush/README.md

     batchSize: 5000);
 ```

-# Flushing the cache
+# Cache flushing

+When to flush the cache and save all changes can be determined by your own logic.

 ## All DbSets stored in cache

-You can use your own logic to determine when to flush the cache and save all changes.

 ```SaveChangesMaybeHelper.FlushCache()``` flushes all DbSets stored in the cache.